-4. The Event Handler
+4 The Event Handler

-Fig. 7 depicts the model we have devised for the Event Handler.
+Figure §7 depicts the model we have devised for the Event Handler.
 Roughly speaking, it handles events that inform about a port reading or writing a message, either successfully or unsuccessfully.
 The events are used to build a graph that is maintained incrementally in the Work Graph database.
-This graph records information about the messages being exchanged in an EAI solution and their parent-child relationships, i.e., which messages originate from which ones, for example, after executing split and merge operations.
-In addition, the Event Handler updates the Work Queue database in order to schedule the activation of Error Detector.
+This graph records information about the messages being exchanged in an EAI solution and their parent-child relationships, i.e., which messages originate from which ones.
+In addition, it updates the Work Queue database in order to schedule the activation of Error Detector appropriately.